s-nlp/diachronic-wordnets/README.md

 ## Datasets

-Datasets can be download here:
+Datasets can be downloaded here:

 * [English]()
 * [Russian]()